stefisha/GitWork/docs/DEPLOYMENT_GUIDE.md

 ### **Step 1: Point Domain to VM**

-**In Namecheap DNS settings for gitwork.io:**
+**In your DNS provider (Namecheap, Cloudflare, etc.):**

-1. Log into Namecheap
+1. Log into your DNS provider
-2. Go to Domain List → gitwork.io → Manage
+2. Go to DNS management for your domain
-3. Advanced DNS tab
-4. Add/Update these records:
+3. Add/Update these A records:

 ```
 Type    Host    Value               TTL
-A       @       34.32.66.109        Automatic
+A       @       YOUR_SERVER_IP      Automatic
-A       www     34.32.66.109        Automatic
+A       www     YOUR_SERVER_IP      Automatic
 ```

+Replace `YOUR_SERVER_IP` with your actual server IP address.

 5. Save changes
 6. Wait 5-10 minutes for DNS propagation